pzaino/pzaino/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Apparently, the first computer virus was created in 1986, the same year I started coding.
 Now, before you jump to conclusions, I wasn't involved at all, I swear! 😄

-Check out my blog if you want to read some of my tutorials and more (Linux, macOS, BSD, RISC OS, Retrocoding and Retrocomputing... oh and some security stuff too!): https://paolozaino.wordpress.com/
+Check out my blog if you want to read some of my tutorials and more (Linux, macOS, BSD, RISC OS, Retrocoding and Retrocomputing... oh and some cybersecurity stuff too!): https://paolozaino.wordpress.com/

 ### My stats!

 <details>
-    <summary>Click for my most used Programming Languages list and stats!</summary>
+    <summary>Click here for my most used Programming Languages list and stats!</summary>
     <p align="center">
         <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=pzaino&layout=compact)](https://github.com/pzaino/github-readme-stats"
         <br>